-My research focuses on examining the ways race is taken up within education.
+My research focuses on examining the ways race—and in particular, Whiteness—is taken up within education.
 My current research uses a lens of Critical Whiteness Studies (CWS) to examine the ways Whiteness manifests itself in:

-The beliefs a student teacher brings into her year-long placement
+The racial beliefs a student teacher brings into her year-long placement

-The ways this teacher puts those beliefs into action during her first year of teaching
+The ways this teacher puts those beliefs into practice during her first year of teaching

 I have also had the opportunity to be a part of a number of research teams during my studies at Michigan State University.
 Here are the descriptions of the work I was able to do with my colleagues while at MSU.